Can’t make it to the library? We’ll come to you!

 A library card: your passport to the world of information!

-Residents of Wisconsin, ages 6 and up, are invited to register for a library card which entitles cardholders to unlimited access to materials located in 50+ cooperating libraries.
+Residents of Wisconsin, are invited to register for a library card which entitles cardholders to unlimited access to materials located in 50+ cooperating libraries.
 Cards are free, and will be issued to customers who fill out a registration form and provide all required data.
 Applicants under age 18 must have a parent or guardian provide their consent and proper identification.

 Customers are expected to notify the library in a timely manner with changes in name, address, telephone, cell phone or email.